News & Tech | Ford 2.3T Turbocharger and Manifold Removal

 I knew I wanted to remove the turbo/manifold together as an assembly because the flange bolts looked impossible to get to.
 But, I needed to figure out the best way to actually go about doing it.
 I talked to my SVO expert JTurbo over at FEP and he gave me some great pointers...Thanks again Joe!

-The first think you need to do is to get under the car and remove the downpipe (DP).
+The first thing you need to do is to get under the car and remove the downpipe (DP).
 I didn't originally do this because I didn't think it would be in the way...but it was.
 I did end up removing it for re-assembly and it makes a big difference.
 It's fairly easy to do but you'll need a long extension, a swivel and a deep dish socket to remove the bolts from the wastegate flange.
 My car already had an aftermarket downpipe on it (with a cat welded in) so once I removed the bolts at the wastegate I just had remove the exhaust clamp from the other end of the DP and it slipped off.
 Not sure what the stock setup looks like but soaking the bolts, clamps and connections in PB Blaster (or similar) certainly can't hurt.
 Air tools work wonders too.

 Here is the DP removed - you can see the cat is welded right to it.
 The previous owners used old crappy exhaust clamps which sort of dig into the pipes making them hard to slip from each other...I eventually got them apart but replaced that crappy clamp with a nice band clamp.
 They are awesome and don't kink the pipes.